 1. You are rewarded faster than you think

 The toughest part of working out is getting to the gym.
-It's the idea of committing or sacrificing ahead of time before feeling the benefits.
+It’s the idea of committing or sacrificing ahead of time before feeling the benefits.
 Thankfully, this is largely not true.
-It's true that you won't go from obese to supermodel in a week's work but the more important benefits and motivators are felt almost immediately.
-In fact, a lot of the problem is focusing too much on the end goal.
-Here are some things that will immediately improve, and change your outlook on exercise itself:
+It’s true that you won’t go from obese to a supermodel in a week’s work, but the more important benefits and motivators are felt almost immediately.
+A lot of the problem is focusing too much on the end goal.
+Here are some things that will quickly improve, and change your outlook on the exercise itself:

 - Feel more energy

 - Sleep better